 Participate in Our Racial Equity Capacity Building Initiative Events:

 Allyship workshops, presented by Whitney Parnell of Service Never Sleeps.
 The Allyship training will equip you with tools to be an active ally for racial justice through methods of centering people of color, influencing others, and continuing your own self-work journey.
 You’ll leave this intensive fast-paced workshop feeling committed to the Allyship lifestyle, and prepared to facilitate change in your own work place.
-The training will be August 19 and 20 from 6-9pm and an all-day option on September 13 from 9am – 4pm.
-THe cost is $50.
+ACT hosted seven sold-out Allyship workshops in 2019 and will host a six workshops in 2020.
+The confirmed dates include: January 29, March 24 (for Board members only), and May 14.
+Additional dates will be announced.
+The cost is $75.
 Meals will be provided and scholarships are available.
 Please contact Brandi Yee at brandi.yee@actforalexandria.

 Racial Equity Capacity Building Initiative is sponsored by: